stanton26/AppDefense/labs/horizon-lab.md

 VM templates and vApp templates are stored as an OVF file format in the content library.
 You can also upload other file types, such as ISO images, text files, and so on, in a content library.
 -->

+##Cretea a Logical Network

+For our Horizon Lab we prepared several machines like AD, Hoirzon Connections Server, Unified access gateway and the Goldenmaster Image.
+The AD, Horizon Connection Server, UAG and Goldenmaster Image will be deployed in a 192.168.20.0/24 subnet.
+Therefore we need to create this network first.

+## Create a Logical Network

+1. Once you are logged in to your vCenter Server Click on **Menu**
+2. Select **Global Inventory Lists**
+3. Click on **Logical Networks** in the left pane
+4. Click on the **Add** button
+5. Name your New Logical Network **Horizon#-LN** (where # is your student number)
+6. Select the **Routed Network** radio button
+7. For CIDR Block enter **192.168.20.0/24**

+8. Enter **192.168.20.1** for the Default Gateway IP
+9. Make sure DHCP is disabled
+10. Type **corp.local** as your DNS Domain Name
+11. Click **OK** to create your new logical network

 ## Subscribed Libraries